department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 - Friday, March 17: Anytime between 1:30 pm and 3:00 pm eastern standard time.

 ### Recruitment criteria
-This research will be using OCTO's Perigean recruiting contractor to enroll seven Veterans by using a maximum variation sample strategy.
+This research will be using OCTO's Perigean recruiting contractor to enroll 7 Veterans by using a maximum variation sample strategy.
+The research team requests 10 participants to be recruited as backups but the recruitment will cease once 7 usabilty test session have been completed.
 A diverse sample of participants will be recruited across all of the following criteria:
 -	Various mix of ages
 -	Various mix of sexes
 -	Various mix of races